Psoy Korolenko: Musical career

 Psoy tours extensively beyond Russian borders, particularly in the United States, Europe and Israel.
 His music is popular both with adults (especially linguists) and teenagers.
 He rewrites many songs, and also has translated some songs from Russian to Yiddish.
 He has collaborated with musicians such as Julian Kytasty, Michael Alpert, and Daniel Kahn & The Painted Bird.
 He has been involved in events celebrating Bundist organisations, such as playing music for the 120th anniversary of the Jewish Labour Bund in Melbourne, Australia.

+Korolenko was one of the principal artists behind the Yiddish Glory project, a musical and archival initiative led by University of Toronto scholar Anna Shternshis.
+The project revived previously unknown Yiddish songs written by Holocaust victims and survivors in the Soviet Union during World War II, discovered in the Vernadsky National Library of Ukraine.

+Korolenko serves as a co-founder and the creative director of the annual JetLAG Festival in upstate New York, where he curates a lineup focused on avant-garde and klezmer.
+He is involved in promoting diverse musical genres within the festival's framework.

+Korolenko has regularly taught Jewish folklore as a seasonal faculty member at Dartmouth College.
+His teaching is sponsored by the Jewish Studies Program and the East European, Eurasian & Russian Studies Department.

+In 2019 he was awarded the Fiddler on the Roof Award in the "Cultural Event of the Year" category for the creation of the album Yiddish Glory.